🔴 Trump's Huge Meeting Shocks the World & the Media is Dumbfounded 2025-08-19 18:09

 They learned a lot about themselves.

-Yeah, it's like an etch a sketch.
+Yeah, it's like an Etcha sketch.

 Yeah.

-4 score and 8 cupcakes ago.
+They said, four score and eight cupcakes ago.

 I don't know.